pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/QSPI/QSPI_ExecuteInPlace/readme.txt

 @par Example Description

+How to execute code from QSPI memory after code loading.

-This example describes how to execute a part of the code from the QSPI memory.
+This example describes how to execute a part of the code from a QSPI memory.
 To do this, a section is created where the function is stored.

 At the startup, the QSPI memory is erased, then the data are copied from the initialization